viktor1vasilevski/clean-architecture-webapi/README.md

 2. Change the connection string - In the WebAPI project in the appsettings.json file enter your server name and name of the database(I was working on SQL Server 2014 Management Studio).

-3. Go into the Package Manager Console and type: add-migration "{some name of the migration}"
+3. Go into the Package Manager Console and type: add-migration "{some name of the migration}"<br />
     ***!IMPORTANT - Make sure that your WebAPI is Set as Startup Project, and in the Package Manager Console your Default project is                                      CleanArchitectureWebAPI.Infrastructure.Data selected.***
     - this will create folder Migrations in CleanArchitectureWebAPI.Infrastructure.Data with the migration.

 4. When this is done, just type in the Package Manager Console: update-database.